-$^{^{13}}$ As stated above, processing of group ObsUnitSets will not be done during Cycle 10.
+$^{^{13}}$ As stated above, processing of group ObsUnitSets will not be done during Cycle 12.
 PIs should assume that all statements here apply to Member ObsUnitSets (MOUSs).

-- Mosaicing and/or contamination by bright sources: Pass if 90% of the mosaic has been completed, Fail if completion is below 20%, otherwise semi-pass. - Polarization purity: n/a for solar observations in Cycle 10.
+- Synthesized beam: check the phase calibrator map for loss of coherence, if any, due to phase variance. - Spectral resolution and channel ranges: solar modes are fixed no checks needed. - RMS noise in target images: n/a for source dominated solar data. - Combinations of array configurations: n/a for solar observations in Cycle 12. - Mosaicing and/or contamination by bright sources: Pass if 90% of the mosaic has been completed, Fail if completion is below 20%, otherwise semi-pass. - Polarization purity: n/a for solar observations in Cycle 12.